ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 | FGSM + PGD       | 98.0%           | 20.0%           | 98.0%             |
 | CW + PGD         | 100.0%           | 89.0%           | 100.0%             |

-### Adversarial Training

-Adversarial training is a defense technique that involves training the model on a combination of clean examples and adversarial examples generated using various attack methods.
-By exposing the model to adversarial examples during training, it learns to be more robust and resistant to adversarial perturbations.

 ## Importance of Model Protection